timescale/docs/cloud/high-availability.md

 ## Maintenance downtime
 Some operations on your database cannot avoid downtime, such as upgrading a major version of PostgreSQL.
-If Timescale Cloud has to apply a critical update, such as a security patch, we will only do so during your set Maintenance Window.
+If Timescale Cloud has to apply a critical update, like a security patch, it is only applied during the set Maintenance Window.
 However, these situations are rare or triggered by the user manually.
-See the [Maintenance] section in the docs to learn more about how we handle maintenance.
+See the [Maintenance] section in the docs to learn more about how maintenance is handled.

 Adding replicas to your service can help reduce the downtime during a maintenance event, as maintenance is applied to each node individually.
-For example, your replica may have maintenance performed on it while the primary remains operational; once it is completed, the replica will be promoted to the primary while the (former) primary node undergoes maintenance.
+For example, your replica may have maintenance performed on it while the primary remains operational; once it is completed, the replica is promoted to the primary while the (former) primary node undergoes maintenance.

 ## Backup and recovery
 On Timescale Cloud, full backups are taken weekly and incremental backups are performed daily.
 Additionally, WAL is archived as soon as it is written to disk.
-In the event of a catastrophic failure, if the service is unable to self-heal, Timescale Cloud will automatically recover your database from backup and replay any WAL to close the gap between the backup and time of failure.
-This strategy ensures that we can retrieve data almost right up to the point of failure, with the exception of data in memory (up to 16MB or the last 5 minutes).
+In the event of a catastrophic failure, if the service is unable to self-heal, Timescale Cloud automatically recovers your database from backup and replay any WAL to close the gap between the backup and time of failure.
+This strategy ensures that data can be retrieved almost right up to the point of failure, with the exception of data in memory (up to 16MB or the last 5 minutes).
 For more information about backups on Timescale Cloud, see the [backup and restore section][cloud-backup].